Our TAX STRATEGY

 UK Greetings Limited – Tax Strategy

-UKG is a UK-based, wholly-owned subsidiary of American Greetings Corporation (“AG”).
+UKG is a UK-based, wholly-owned subsidiary of A.G.
+(UK) Inc. A.G.
+(UK) Inc. is a subsidiary of American Greetings Corporation (“AG”).

 We are committed to being a responsible business in all aspects, and paying the right amount of tax, at the right time, is a fundamental principle of our operation.